TrueAquarius/Ticket-Translator/README.md

 * Translation: Azure Translate
 * Database: MongoDB

+## Configuration
-## Configure Jira
+### Configure Jira
-You have to configure Jira to trigget Web Hook Calls after creation of new tickets and after changes to existing tickets.
-Log in as Admministrator, go to System Administration.
+You have to configure Jira to trigger *WebHook* Calls after a new ticket is created and after changes to an existing ticket are made.
+Log into *Jira* as Administrator, go to System Administration (see screen shot).

 ![Jira Admin](/Documentation/Images/JiraAdmin.png)

-Select WebHooks in the menu on the left side (not shown in screen shot).
+Select *WebHooks* in the menu on the left side (not shown in screen shot).

 Configure WebHook as shown on screen shot below.
 * Name: Any name which describes the purpose of the WebHook.